 — Squawka Football (@Squawka) May 23, 2020

-Last season, both players slotted in fluidly to Favre’s system and really came to the fore as Dortmund pushed Bayern for the title.
-Certainly money well spent.
+In their first season, both players slotted in fluidly to Favre’s system and really came to the fore as Dortmund pushed Bayern for the title.
+Certainly, money well spent, even with Hazard’s injury problems and Brandt’s lack of starts under Terzic.

 Sold: Paco Alcácer to Villarreal (£19.4m)